DOMARS/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

     -   [PKEY\_EFX\_KeywordDetector\_ProcessingModes\_Supported\_For\_Streaming](https://docs.microsoft.com/windows-hardware/drivers/audio/pkey-efx-keyworddetector-processingmodes-supported-for-streaming)
 -   Review the hardware recommendations and test guidance in [Audio Device Recommendation](https://docs.microsoft.com/windows-hardware/design/component-guidelines/audio).
 This topic provides guidance and recommendations for the design and development of audio input devices intended for use with Microsoft’s Speech Platform.
 -   Support both staged and chained commands.
--   Support “Hey Cortana” for each of the supported Cortana locales.
+-   Meet locale requirements of voice assistants
 -   The APOs (Audio Processing Objects) must provide the following effects:
     -   AEC
     -   AGC